sommerfeld-io/.github/CONTRIBUTING.md

 ## Code

-We're thrilled that you'd like to contribute to this project.
+We're thrilled that you'd like to contribute.
 You can do this by submitting a pull request.

 - Take a look at our [Development Guide](https://github.com/sommerfeld-io/.github/blob/main/docs/development-guide.md) to get an idea of how we work
 - Fork and clone the repository